 Quality of 6-year-old and so-called young ginseng

 In Asia, dozens of different types of ginseng are sold.
 The cheapest is less than CZK 1 per gram, the most expensive one is balanced with gold.
 Huge differences are also in quality.
-The so-called Young ginseng (usually 2-4 years old) is mainly used as a food supplement and a cheaper replacement for the 6-year old .
+The so-called Young ginseng (usually 2-4 years old) is mainly used as a food ingredient and a cheaper substitute for 6-year-olds .
 For more than 6 years, when ginseng reaches adulthood, it practically never grows because it is very demanding.

 Comparison of ginseng and coffee

-Caffeine, the active ingredient of coffee, tea, guarana, etc., acts on ADP receptors (adenosine diphosphate).
-In the short term, it fatigue , increases attention, reduces hunger, increases intestinal mobility , gastric acidity, blood pressure, and causes diarrhea.
+Caffeine, coffee, tea, guarana, etc., act on ADP receptors (adenosine diphosphate).
+In the short term, it fatigue , increases attention, reduces hunger, increases intestinal motility , stomach acidity, blood pressure, and causes diarrhea.
 These effects always have, regardless of the physiological situation of the organism, and therefore can not be classified as adaptogens.
 In addition, caffeine causes mental and physical habit: After a few days, it stops being effective and caffeine intake several times a day becomes a necessity to simply maintain the normal functioning of the body.
-After discontinuation for about 5 days, there are opposite phenomena: drowsiness, lethargy, inability to concentrate, uncontrolled hunger, constipation, gastric acid deficiency, reduced pressure, and swelling due to insufficient urine output.
+After withdrawal for about 5 days, there are opposite effects: drowsiness, lethargy, inability to concentrate, uncontrolled hunger, constipation, gastric acid deficiency, reduced pressure, and swelling due to insufficient urine output.
 These phenomena and interest are repaying what we "borrowed" at the beginning from caffeine.
-I have also read papers on which caffeine can interfere with nucleotide metabolism and thus interfere with cell division (mitosis).
-On the other hand, ginseng right belongs to the adaptogens, ie substances that normalize the functioning of the organism, regardless of the direction in which it was disturbed.
-Adaptogen is a pharmacological ideal - the perfect adaptogen does not exist (just as there is no perfect cure), but ginseng is very close to this ideal.
-His family name Panax (Carl Linne) gave him totally irony in response to the experience ginseng had British doctors after getting to him through contact with Asia ( Appleby1983grs ).
+I have also read papers in which caffeine can interfere with nucleotide metabolism and thus interfere with cell division (mitosis).
+On the other hand, ginseng right belongs to the adaptogens, ie substances normalizing the functioning of the organism, regardless of the direction in which it has been disturbed.
+Adaptogen is a pharmacological ideal - no perfect adaptogen exists (just like there is no perfect cure), but ginseng is very close to this ideal.
+His family name Panax (Carl Linne) gave him completely ironic in response to the experience ginseng had British doctors after getting to him by contact with Asia ( Appleby1983grs ).

 Your use of ginseng for respiratory problems was justified.
-Ginseng strengthens the immune system , especially against viruses and tumors, but at the same time it dampens the inflammation and activation of mast cells that accompanies the rhythm.
-Ginseng is the foundation of several highly-popular influenza products .
-I have to say, however, that despite the hundreds of publications on ginseng's immune system, we still do not understand.
+Ginseng strengthens the immune system , especially against viruses and tumors, but at the same time it dampens the inflammation and activation of mast cells that accompany the rhythm.
+Ginseng is the basis for several highly popular influenza products .
+I have to say, however, that hundreds of publications on the immune system of ginseng do not really understand.